wansco/TAM_M1/README.md

 # TAM - Total Asset Monitor

-Run TAM on your apple silicon mac
+Run TAM on your apple silicon mac (or Intel macs)

 **Disclaimer #1**: This is not an officially sanctioned project.
 Basically, if something goes wrong, complain to me... if it works, let the folks at Echometer know.